Lê Nhân Tông: Biography

 In 1451, for reasons that are unclear, Anh ordered the execution of Trịnh Khả and his eldest son.
 Two years later, Trịnh Khả was officially pardoned along with several other close advisors to Le Loi who had been killed (like Lê Sát).
 The pardon occurred in conjunction with the official ascension to power of Lê Nhân Tông, though he was only 12 years old at the time.

 It is unknown why a 12-year-old boy was formally given the power of government since ancient Vietnamese custom stated that power could only be given at the age of 16.
-It may have been done to remove the Empress Nguyen Thi Anh from power, but if that was the reason, it failed, the young emperor's mother still controlled the government up until the 1459 coup.
+It may have been done to remove the Queen Nguyen Thi Anh from power, but if that was the reason, it failed, the young king's mother still controlled the government up until the 1459 coup.

-In 1459, Lê Nhân Tông's older brother, Lê Nghi Dân, plotted with a group of officials to kill the emperor.
-On October 28, the plotters with some 100 "shiftless men" entered into the palace and killed the emperor (he was just 18).
-The next day, facing certain execution, his mother, Empress Dowager Tuyên Từ, was killed by a loyal servant.
+In 1459, Lê Nhân Tông's older brother, Lê Nghi Dân, plotted with a group of officials to kill the king.
+On October 28, the plotters with some 100 "shiftless men" entered into the palace and killed the king (he was just 18).
+The next day, facing certain execution, his mother, Queen Dowager Tuyên Từ, was killed by a loyal servant.

 This ended the nearly 20-year period when Vietnam was essentially ruled by a woman.
 Later Vietnamese historians offered two different pictures of this time, one court historian said this was a period of benevolent rule, with harmony in the court and idyllic peace in the land.
 Another historian says the court was in chaos and that having a woman rule the state was as unnatural as "a hen crowing at daybreak".
 Good counselors like Trịnh Khả had been removed from office and inept men had been elevated, bringing oppression and calamity to Vietnam.

 Lê Nghi Dân would not long enjoy his rule; he was removed from power and killed in a counter-coup just 9 months later.
-The next emperor of Vietnam was the last son of Lê Thái Tông: Lê Thánh Tông, perhaps the greatest emperor in Vietnamese history.
+The next king of Vietnam was the last son of Lê Thái Tông: Lê Thánh Tông.